How a Data Breach Will Affect Your Business

-A data breach is one of the most hazardous incident to happen to a business.
+A data breach is one of the most hazardous incidents to happen to a business.
 When unauthorized individuals can read data that is out of their jurisdiction, threats of theft, leakage and severe consequences can wreak havoc on a business.

-It can either happen via internal or external hackers targeting your soft data, or worse, through stolen hardware!
+It can either happen via internal or external hackers targeting your soft data or worse, through stolen hardware!

 Targets of Data Break

 Sensitive data stored in servers are the most prone to being extracted.
-Information regarding personal identification, financial information, health information and IT security are most at risk.
+Information regarding personal identification, financial information, health information, and IT security are most at risk.

 A data breach could compromise the security of your customers – or worse, could remove it entirely.
-It takes years worth of time to maintain a database, not to mention the cost invested in maintaining it.
+It takes a year’s worth of time to maintain a database, not to mention the cost invested in maintaining it.
 A data breach could cost you your hard work, and a leak of sensitive information could severely affect your business’s reputation.

 A breach can waste valuable company time in getting the system secured and back up again.
-Studies show that 29% of business that are breached end up losing revenue up to 20% or more.
+Studies show that 29% of businesses that are breached end up losing revenue up to 20% or more.